xplosionmind/old.tommi.space/_jar/2020-07-10-Internet-Freedom-Manifesto-notes.md

 ---
 permalink: /internet-freedom
-title: "Internet Freedom Manifesto notes"
-description: "There are literally a ton of collectives and associations around the world which fight for internet freedom and users' rights, but I believe everything should start from the user’s end.
-Here there are my notes and thoughts to write the <em>Internet Freedom Manifesto</em>."
+description: 'There are literally a ton of collectives and associations around the world which fight for internet freedom and users'' rights, but I believe everything should start from the user’s end.
+Here there are my notes and thoughts to write the <em>Internet Freedom Manifesto</em>'
 code: 0
 toc: 0
 ---

 I’m sorry: content in this page may be both in English and Italian, these are actual notes on which the Manifesto will be based, so they’re pretty random and messed up.
 {:.yellow .warning}